Best Menopause Supplements UK 2020 Selection

 Confusingly, it’s possible to be oestrogen deficient and oestrogen dominant at the same time – where oestrogen is low but there is also very little progesterone, resulting in more oestrogen signals than progesterone.
 Symptoms of oestrogen dominance and progesterone deficiency overlap and they include mood swings, increased weight around the hips and thighs, loss of libido, breast tenderness, depression and insomnia.

 The usual solution is to supplement natural progesterone, provided as a skin cream, which can be prescribed by your doctor.
-Oestrogen can be made from progesterone, as can testosterone (important for sex drive) and stress hormones, so progesterone is the most versatile of hormones.
-Natural progesterone is not associated with any increase in cancer, unlike synthetic progestins used in conventional HRT.
+Oestrogen can be made from progesterone, as can testosterone (important for sex drive) and stress hormones, so it is the most versatile of hormones.
+This hormone is not associated with any increase in cancer, unlike synthetic form used in conventional HRT.
 For more information contact the Natural Progesterone Information Service.

 4. Manage stress and maintain your sex drive